siarhei-ka/SrCodingExercise/README.md

 // throws MatchNotFoundException when Match not found
 // throws UpdateScoreException when new values are:
 //                1. negative
-//                2. new score less than existion
+//                2. new score less than existing
 //                3. (total score + 1) != (newHomeTeamScore + awayTeamScore)
 scoreBoard.updateScore("HomeTeam", "AwayTeam", 1, 2);
 ```